-3 The external surfaces of the development hereby permitted shall be of similar appearance to those used in the construction of the exterior of the front porch already existing at the property.
+3 The external surfaces of the development hereby permitted shall be of similar appearance to those used in the construction of the exterior of the existing building on which the extension will form part.

 To ensure a satisfactory standard of development and in the interests of visual amenity in accordance with South Tyneside LDF Development Management Policy DM1.